rzimmerman/kal/README.md

 `series` is the default if neither is specified.
 Parallel for loops are **not** guaranteed to execute in order!
 In fact, they often won't.
 Take special care when accessing variables separated by `wait for` asynchronous statements.
 Remember that a `wait for` releases control of execution, so other loop iterations running in parallel may alter local variables if you are not careful.
 See the `wait for` section for more details.

-`while` loops continuously run their code block until a condition is satisified.
+`while` loops continuously run their code block until a condition is satisfied.

 ```kal
 x = 0